Bensge/Messenger/README.md

 # Messenger
-Simple Java messenger based on TCP Sockets.
+Simple Java messenger (only for education purposes).
+It is based on TCP Sockets (custom binary protocol) and consists of independent client and server applications.
-Supports image and file transfers.
+Supports image and file transfers as well as server discovery in the LAN via JmDNS.

 MIT License